ipsusu/ipsuShade/README.md

 You can contact me easiest on my <a href='https://twitter.com/ipsusu'>Twitter</a>.
 Just send me a DM.

-If you don't have Twitter you can find and DM me on Discord.
+If you don't have Twitter you can find and DM me on Discord @ ipsusu.
- - I'm "ipsusu" in most XIV community servers (not putting my Discord ID here for bot scraping reasons!)

 I also check my <a href="https://reddit.com/user/ipsusu/">Reddit</a> DMs semi-regularly.